How to improve every step of the customer journey with SMS

 Speaking of campaigns: When you manage an advertising campaign via SMS, you want to measure how successful it is.
 If you include links to your offers in your SMS, you can use our performance and conversion tracking.

-Whether the customer decides to continue his customer journey together with you depends to a large extent on his belief that your company is the right choice for him.
+Whether the customer decides to continue their customer journey together with you depends to a large extent on the belief that your company is the right choice for them.
 But how does the potential customer figure this out?
 In case of doubt: By asking you for advice.

 Even though online shopping is booming, personal advice is still a decisive factor when it comes to selling.
 Many customers also want a personal consultation online.
 Since a large part of sales takes place on mobile, you need to provide support via these devices as well.
 At the same time, the possibility of asynchronous communication should also be available, because the younger generations in particular appreciate being able to decide for themselves when they want to communicate.
 Asynchronous communication means that the conversation with your customer is not taking place in real time.
 Instead they answer whenever they have the time.